lf-edge/adam/README.md

 Building Adam is straightforward:

 1. Clone this repo
-2. Ensure you have installed go, at least version 1.11 or higher
+2. Ensure you have installed either go >= 1.11, or docker
-3. Run `make`
+3. Run `make` to build in docker, or `make build-local` to build using a local installation of go

 This will build `adam` for your local operating system and architecture.